 Oral Cancer Awareness Month is an opportunity for us to remind everyone that early detection is key to saving lives.
 It’s also an opportunity for you to understand the risk factors and to schedule your next dental appointment in hopes of avoiding this deadly disease.

 At PERFECT TEETH, we are committed to keeping our patients oral cancer free.
 Contact us this month to schedule your next dental appointment and get screened.
-You can call us 877-978-3107 or go here to locate an office near you.
+Click here to locate an office near you.